 Most states and localities generate a significant portion of state and local revenue from the taxation of retail sales.
 Such taxes are attractive because they are relatively easy to administer.
 They provide a stable revenue source, typically fluctuating less than an income tax.

-However, taxes on consumption, including retail sales taxes, are regressive (i.e., they take a higher percentage of income from people with low incomes than they do from those with higher incomes).
+However, taxes on consumption, including retail sales taxes, are regressive.
+A regressive tax takes a larger percentage of income from people with lower incomes than from those with higher incomes.
 This happens for three reasons.
 First, consumption typically represents a higher share of income for taxpayers with lower incomes.
 Second, the sales tax rate does not depend on the taxpayer’s income level.

-A third feature contributing to the regressivity of the sales tax is that most states only tax the purchase of goods (e.g., a lawnmower), not services (e.g., a lawn care service).
+A third cause for the regressive nature of sales taxes is that most states only tax the sale of goods, not services.
+For example, some states may tax lawnmowers while not taxing lawn care service.
 People with higher incomes are more likely than people with lower incomes to pay for services.
 Taxing services can reduce the regressivity of the sales tax and broaden the tax base.

 In addition to taxing services, policymakers can address the regressive nature of the sales tax in two ways.
 One is by lowering the tax on certain necessities, such as groceries.
 Necessities make up a larger share of consumption for households with lower incomes.
 This approach, however, is poorly targeted and creates administrative complexity.
 The other approach is to provide a credit directly to qualified individuals to offset the burden of the sales tax.
 But this requires a mechanism to issue credits to those who do not file income tax returns.

-One additional problem with the sales tax is that the same item may be taxed multiple times.
-This distortive “pyramiding” occurs when tax applies to the sale of intermediate components that are then used to manufacture taxable final goods.
+One additional problem with the sales tax is that the same item may be taxed multiple times, a situation known as pyramiding.
+This occurs when tax applies to the sale of intermediate components that are then used to manufacture taxable final goods.